DrafProject/elmada/readme.md

 # Data

-Elmada caches all data in a elmada subdirectory of the default temp folder of the operating system, e.g. `%TEMP%` in Windows.
+Elmada caches all data in a OS-specific temp directory.
+In windows, e.g., this is `%TEMP%/elmada`.
+Hint: It might be convenient to create a symbolic link to it with `elmada.helper.make_symlink_to_cache()`.

 You can use Elmada in two modes which can be set with `elmada.set_mode(mode=<MODE>)`: